Do I Have Nightmare Disorder? 6 Tips for Better Sleep and Sweeter Dreams

 Behavioral problems that are related to a fear of the dark

-If your nightmares caused you to experience any of the above problems, you may be experiencing nightmare disorder.
-It can be difficult to diagnose nightmare disorder through specific tests.
+If your nightmares cause you to experience any of the above problems, you may be experiencing nightmare disorder.
+It can be difficult to diagnose nightmare disorder as there are generally no specific tests typically administered.
 Instead, your healthcare provider will likely talk to you about your symptoms and give you a physical exam.
 If they believe your nightmares might be related to a sleep disorder, they may have you do an overnight sleep study.
 Depending on the results, they may prescribe sleep medicine, review the effects, and consider further treatment.

-The process to treat nightmare disorder varies.
-If the nightmares are related to a different sleep disorder, then your healthcare provider will likely treat the underlying disorder, and your nightmares may subside.
-In other cases, they may recommend stress and anxiety management or prescribe blood pressure medications.
-For those living with PTSD, doctors sometimes prescribe medication to prevent PTSD-related nightmares.
-Also, counseling or therapy, including lucid dream therapy, may be helpful for those with nightmare disorder.
+The process of treating nightmare disorders varies.
+If the nightmares are related to a different sleep disorder, then your healthcare provider will likely treat the underlying disorder and your nightmares may subside.
+In other cases, they may recommend stress and anxiety management or prescribe blood pressure medication.
+For those living with post-traumatic stress disorder (PTSD), doctors sometimes prescribe medication to prevent PTSD-related nightmares.
+Also, counseling or therapy, including lucid dream therapy, could be helpful for those with nightmare disorder.

 It may also help to practice what is known as good sleep hygiene.
 One example of practicing sleep hygiene is to reconsider the type of content you consume; you might try avoiding engaging with scary movies, books, and video games, which could cause an increased risk of nightmares, especially around the evening hours.
 Additional sleep hygiene practices include several simple lifestyle changes you can employ to try to get better sleep.